Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/README.md

 - **Prime Number Sandbox**
     - A growing collection of studies with Python and Pandas, examining primes and their behavior.

+- **Krzywinski Similarity Numbers**
+    - Exploring a concept from one of my data scientist idols, and porting it to Python with extended flexibility.

 - **Conditional Formatting as an Art Engine**
     - Using Excel's surprisingly powerful conditional formatting engine to make algorithmic art.